 6. Attendees are comfortable using technology that they normally use in everyday life.
 Consider your average event attendee and gauge how comfortable they are in engaging in different media platforms.
 Does your group regularly use Twitter to the point that they would they feel comfortable tweeting in front of their colleagues?

 7. Technology shouldn’t distract from an event.
 Make sure you fully understand your client’s events goals and incorporate technology to that end.
 An additional app should enhance attendee experience and not take away from networking and social interactions.

 8. The use of technology shouldn’t decrease attendance.
 Consider whether a person would pay to attend the event or would they rather live stream the event, straight into their living room.

 9. You must ensure that attendees have positive experiences with all event channels.
 In other words, you want attendees to have easy and positive interaction anytime they connect with your event.
 That could mean with an online ticketing system, an app on a smart phone, watch or tablet or simply with a phone call.

-10. It is unadvisable to use technology that is too new.
+10. It is unadvisable to use technology that is too www.
 There is a lot of hype and attention on wearables in events, things like fit bits and wristbands.
 However, depending on the desired function it may not be worth all of the excitement.
 People generally use wearables to tell time and get alerts and may not be comfortable with functions beyond that like entering credit card information and tracking their every move.

 You may consider technology a game changer or a distraction but either way some form of technology will be a part of your event.
 There are many factors to consider when making these decisions and if you have further questions please call Strategic Event Design.
 We take all of the technology guess-work out of events.